Small supernumerary marker chromosome

-sSMCs' genes are clearly part of a cell's genotype, i.e. gene profile, but may not be activatable and therefore not alter an individual.
+sSMCs' genes are clearly part of a cells genotype, i.e. gene profile, but may not be activatable and therefore not alter an individual.
 In many cases, however, the genes in a sSMCs are active, over-expressed, and considered causes of the associated sSMC's disorder. sSMCs may form as a result of one or more of the following chromosomal events: incomplete trisomic rescue, chromothripsis-mediated partial trisomy rescue, U-type strand exchange, and/or rare types of genetic recombination.
-These events typically from an sSMC de novo during the meiosis divisions that form the sperm or egg cell or subsequently the zygote (i.e. fertilized egg) which develops into a fetus.
-Less commonly, however, parents may carry the sSMC and pass it to their descendents through their sperms or eggs.
+These events typically form an sSMC de novo during the meiosis divisions that form the sperm or egg cell, and subsequently the zygote (i.e. fertilized egg), which then develops into a fetus.
+Less commonly, however, parents may carry the sSMC and pass it to their descendants through their sperm or egg.
 In either case, the sSMCs may acquire further changes in their genetic material at any time during development of the zygote or thereafter.